aspnetzero/documents/docs/en/Getting-Started-Core.md

 ## Running The Application

 Before running the project, we need to run a npm task to bundle and minify the CSS and JavaScript files.
 In order to do that, we can open a command prompt, navigate to root directory of ***.Web.Mvc** project and run **npm run create-bundles** command.
-This command should be run when a new npm package is being added to the solution.
-Or you can just build your solution and all bundles will be updated automatically.
+This command should be runned when a new npm package is being added to the solution.

-Less files are converted to css and min.css files using Gulp.
-If you run **npm run watch-less** command using command prompt, you can immediately see the changes in runtime.
-This command is watching all **.less** files under **wwwroot** folder and compile them when any change happens.

 Now we are ready.. just run your solution.
 It will open login page of your web site.